 It has long been known that casinos and other betting activities can be used by criminals to launder illegally obtained money.
 Law enforcement agencies monitor these activities.
 Lottery organizations should be aware that money launderers can target their activities.
 Whether that risk is real or perceived, the cost of inaction could be unacceptably high.
-All lottery organizations should do; identification and verification of the players' identity, fast verification of suspicions and reporting to the relevant institution, giving the necessary access to the compliance officer and keep in touch with the relevant authorities.
+All lottery organizations should do; identification and verification the players' identity, fast verification of suspicions, and report to the relevant institution, giving the necessary access to the compliance officer and keeping in touch with the relevant authorities.

 Among the different preparation steps, lotteries have to retrain their staff to raise their awareness of money laundering and carry out strong and secure mechanisms in terms of reporting, information sharing, customer identification, staff education, etc.